sphaso/noether/README.md

 ## Contributing

 Feel free to propose any function you deem useful and even vaguely related to the ones currently present.
+Regarding naming, we have a couple of conventions:
+- function names should be taken from Haskell if they exist, aliases with Scala naming are possible (e.g. `bind` is aliased into `flat_map`)
+- function arguments are named `a, b, c ...` if values (exception: `default`), `f, g, h ...` if functions

 `mix test` runs the tests.
 `mix format.all` formats all the files under `lib/`.